Bombing of Leipzig in World War II

 During World War II, Leipzig was repeatedly attacked by British as well as American air raids.
 The most severe attack was launched by the Royal Air Force in the early hours of 4 December 1943 and claimed more than 1,800 lives.
-Large parts of the city center were destroyed, while factories experienced temporary shortfalls in production, had to move production facilities or even were decentralized.
+Large parts of the city centre were destroyed, while factories experienced temporary shortfalls in production, had to move production facilities or even were decentralized.

 At the outbreak of the war, Leipzig had more than 700,000 inhabitants and was therefore the sixth-largest city of the “Greater German Reich” (including Vienna).
 Leipzig additionally had significance by hosting the leading trade fair of the German Empire.

 The Erla Maschinenwerk aircraft factory that produced Messerschmitt Bf 109 fighter planes at the three locations of Heiterblick, Abtnaundorf and Mockau were important for warfare.

-Additionally, Leipzig was an important railroad intersection in Germany at that time.
+Leipzig was also an important railroad intersection in Germany at that time.

 Attacks

 First attacks

-Prior to 1942, Leipzig had been considered relatively safe from potential aerial assaults because of the long flight route from Britain.
-But after the attack on Kassel on 22–23 October 1943, it became clear that British bombers were able to reach central Germany.
+Prior to 1942, Leipzig had been considered relatively safe from potential aerial assaults because of the long flight route from Britain but after the attack on Kassel on 22–23 October 1943, it became clear that British bombers were able to reach central Germany.

 On 27 March 1943, bombs were dropped by British aircraft setting Gohlis on fire.
 In the night of 31 August to 1 September, the British RAF Bomber Command carried out minor attacks on the towns of Eutritzsch and Schönefeld causing four casualties.